yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-develop/connect-ycql-application.md

 title: Connect a YCQL Java application
 headerTitle: Connect a YCQL Java application
 linkTitle: Connect a YCQL Java application
-description: Build a sample Java application with the Yugabyte Java Driver for YCQL v4.6.
+description: Build a sample Java application for Yugabyte Cloud with the Yugabyte Java Driver for YCQL v4.6.
 menu:
   latest:
     parent: cloud-develop